Chymyst/chymyst-core/docs/chymyst03.md

 `Error:(245, 8) reaction body must not emit blocking molecules inside function blocks (f(()))` `    go { case c(_) => while (true) f() }`

-In a future version of `Chymyst Core`, the unblocking transformation may be performed by macros as an automatic optimization when possible.
+In a future version of `Chymyst Core`, the unblocking transformation may be performed by macros as an automatic optimization.

 ## The unblocking transformation and continuations